 Step:1 Stress Test and base temperatures

-After you open the Softwares you should do the stress test on default settings of Your CPU.
+After you open the Softwares you should do the stress test on the default settings of Your CPU.
 It may take some time.
-After successfully stress test look at your core temperature.
+After a successful stress test looks at your core temperature.
 If the temperature goes above 80 degrees I highly recommend improving your cooling before further procced.

 If your temperature is well under it you can go further and can push your chip for higher frequency.

 After about 5 to 10 minutes, when the temperature stable restarts your system.
 During restarting press the function keys to get into bios.
 You can google search to know the function keys for your motherboard.

 The Interface and UEFI could be different for the different motherboards.
 But the base settings will be the same.
 So you don’t need to worry about that.

 Before overclocking manually go for auto-overclocking.
 This is the easiest way to overclock your CPU.
 The majority of work done by the motherboard.